tobias-work/challenge-nonrepeatingcharacter/README.md

 Iteration count is equal to the amount of characters until detection plus string length, or twice the string length if none found

+Using string functions such as charAt and indexOf was decided against due to it's invocation being necessitated for each character in the string until returning, and as such I deemed it too performance intensive compared to simply looping through the string two times.

 ## Common pitfalls
 A big part of this kind of challenge is determining whether or not a developer is able to thoroughly examine the task before it is worked on.